Last reviewed: 19.11.2025

 The longer consultation period that applies when 100 or more redundancies are proposed could also be triggered more often when redundancies across different sites and workplaces are counted together.

-From April 2026, the maximum award against employers for failing to collectively consult on redundancies will increase from 90 to 180 days’ pay per employee – significantly increasing the cost of failure to comply with the rules.
+The maximum award against employers for failing to collectively consult on redundancies will increase from 90 to 180 days’ pay per employee – significantly increasing the cost of failure to comply with the rules.
+This is expected to come into force in April 2026.

-It is expected that the Government will also consult in Winter 2025 and early 2026 on whether to double the minimum consultation period from 45 to 90 days when an employer is proposing to dismiss 100 or more employees.
+It is expected that the Government will also consult on whether to double the minimum consultation period from 45 to 90 days when an employer is proposing to dismiss 100 or more employees.

 • Create centralised systems to track proposed redundancies across sites and workplaces.
 Remember you need to use the broad definition of a redundancy set out above.